data-mechanics/course-2016-fal-proj/ktan_ngurung_yazhang_emilyh23/README.md

 **Visualization**

 For our interactive visualization, we chose to do a zoomable tree map.
-Tree maps are used to illustrate hierarchical data, which we represent with our rating system.
 It is implemented in D3.js, allowing for users to view the full dataset of overall rating scores in a compact way (by zooming in and out).

 ![treeMap1](https://github.com/ktango/course-2016-fal-proj/blob/master/ktan_ngurung_yazhang_emilyh23/treemap_ratings.jpg)